Phone Alternatives for a Child: Give the Smartphone a Break

 The rise in gadget addiction is astonishing.
 Over the last ten years, we’ve witnessed a surge in the use of digital devices, including smartphones, tablets, and computers.

 Unfortunately, gadget addiction isn’t just reported in adults.
 The number of kids and teens addicted to some form of digital device is also rising.
-Parents are now becoming extremely concerned with the amount of time their child spends on their device.

 - Why Your Child Doesn’t Need A Smartphone

 - Explaining to Your Child That They Don’t Need A Smartphone

 - How To Prevent Gadget Addiction